ushahidi/UshahidiV3UserDocs/1_installing_ushahidi/12_installing_with_vagrant_+_a_nodejs_dev_server.md

 vagrant up && vagrant provision
 ```

-Our vagrant box is build on[Laravel's Homestead](https://laravel.com/docs/5.4/homestead#per-project-installation), a pre-packaged Vagrant box that provides you with a pre-built development environment.
+Our vagrant box is built on [Laravel's Homestead](https://laravel.com/docs/5.4/homestead#per-project-installation), a pre-packaged Vagrant box that provides you with a pre-built development environment.
 Homestead includes the Nginx web server, PHP 7.1, MySQL, Postgres, Redis, Memcached, Node, and all of the other goodies you might need.

 _If you see errors about "Vagrant was unable to mount VirtualBox shared folders...", try upgrading VirtualBox or edit Homestead.yaml and change the folders to NFS as shown below, then re-run "vagrant" up._